HDYO has more information about HD available for young people, parents and professionals on our site:

 What is the HDYO?

-The Huntington's Disease Youth Organisation is an international non-profit voluntary organisation set up to specifically provide support for young people around the world impacted by Huntington's disease.
+The Huntington’s Disease Youth Organization is an international non-profit organization set up to specifically provide support for young people around the world impacted by Huntington’s disease.

 How is HDYO run?